tayllan/awesome-algorithms/README.md

 * [CoderByte](http://www.coderbyte.com/) - A decent website with algorithm challenges from beginner to advanced levels.
 Supports most of the popular languages like C++, python, javascript, ruby.
 * [ShareCode.io ](https://sharecode.io/) - Online Judge and contest host with a lot of algorithmic problems in the archive to practice.
 * [Toph](https://toph.ws/) - Sport programming platform for online contests.
 It also has a growing problem archive.
+* [USACO Training Program](http://train.usaco.org/usacogate) - Many algorithm problems and lessons for competitions like the ICO.

 ## Tools